Frito pie: Preparation

 Frito pie is a simple dish: at its most basic, it is Fritos corn chips with beef chili as a topping.
-It was historically served right inside the chip bag, which is split down the middle; toppings typically include shredded cheese and chopped raw onion, and may also include additional items like sour cream and jalapeños.
+It was historically served right inside the chip bag, which is split down the middle; toppings typically include shredded cheese and chopped raw onion, and may also include additional items like sour cream, tomatoes, and jalapeños.

 Variations

 Frito boats and walking tacos

 Frito pies are sometimes referred to by the name walking taco or Frito boat, and can be made in a small, single-serving bag of corn chips, with chili, taco meat, chickpeas, pork rinds, pepitas, and many other varied ingredients, poured over the top.
-The combination can be finished with grated cheese, onions, jalapeños, lettuce, and sour cream, known as a Frito boat or walking taco in the Midwestern United States.
-In the Ohio Valley, and the Upper Midwest regions, this preparation is also commonly called taco-in-a-bag. ("Walking taco", is the more widespread term at least in the Midwest).
+The combination can be finished with grated cheese, onions, jalapeños, lettuce, and sour cream, known as a Frito boat.
+In the Ohio Valley, this preparation is also commonly called taco-in-a-bag.
+In the Midwest, Walking taco is the more widespread term.
 In many parts of Southern California, they are known as "pepper bellies."
 Frito pies are popular at sports venues, fundraisers, bingos, open houses, state fairs, and with street vendors.
-The term Tostiloco comes from Tijuana, and is found in California.
-Another term is Doriloco, after Doritos.

 Tostilocos/Dorilocos

 In Mexico, a version of the dish is known as tostilocos or dorilocos ("crazy chips").
 Consists of a bag of Tostitos (plain) or Doritos (usually nacho-cheese flavored) topped with cueritos, chopped vegetables like shredded carrot, cucumber, jícama, lime juice, Valentina hot sauce, chamoy, Tajín chili powder, salt, and "Japanese peanuts".
+The term Tostiloco comes from Tijuana, and is found in California.
+Another term is Doriloco, after Doritos.